 Fat has always been one of the most confusing things to understand.
 Is it good for us or bad for us?
-Why is some of it liquid (vegetable oil) and some of it solid (coconut oil)?
+Why are some of its liquid (vegetable oil) and some of it solid (coconut oil)?
 Indeed, what’s the difference between fat and oil?
 Why are some of them opaque while others are cloudy and still others are translucent?

 To make these issues more confusing, customers of WSB now have to contend with a new fat: beef tallow.
 Why do we give you beef tallow with your Beef Share and what are you supposed to do with it?
 In fact, where does the fat even come from?

-When we break the beef in the meat locker, we harvest most of the fat in a separate container and separately grind and render it.
+When we break the beef, we harvest most of the fat in a separate container and separately grind and render it.
 To render beef fat, we simply grind and boil the hard fresh fat.
 Once the boiled fat cools, the water content of the fat separates out, leaving only hard beef tallow in a solid white cap.
-We portion this beef tallow equally among the 15 Beef Shares in each order so you can use it in your home cooking.
+We portion this beef tallow into 500mL containers and one goes in each order so you can use it in your home cooking.